 - Make sure baby's car seat is rearfacing and installed correctly.

 - Use the rear door child locks.

 - Engage the window locks.

 - Never leave keys in the car.

-- Secure unused seat belts since they can pose a strangulation hazard. - Make sure any tools, toxic substances, and choking hazards are securely stored out of baby's reach. - Check that the garage door safety sensor works. - Never leave your child in the car alone, even for a second.
+- Secure unused seat belts since they - Make sure any tools, toxic substances, and choking hazards are securely stored out of baby's reach.